7 credit control mistakes that will haunt your business

 This supply-chain bullying is not acceptable and should not be tolerated.

-But some businesses, particularly smaller ones, feel like they have no choice and simply accept these poor payment practices.
+Some businesses, particularly smaller ones, feel like they have no choice and simply accept these poor payment practices.
+But this isn’t true.

 It’s important not to let the fear of losing a customer deter you from taking action, whether you choose to take a firmer stance during your credit control calls or approach a debt collection agency or the courts.